PEANuT: Parameter-Efficient Adaptation with Weight-aware Neural Tweakers: Conclusion

 \section{Conclusion}

 In this work, we propose {\name}, a novel parameter-efficient fine-tuning~(PEFT) method that introduces nonlinear transformations to enhance model adaptation while maintaining efficiency.
 By incorporating a lightweight neural network that models cumulative weight updates as functions of the pre-trained weights, {\name} effectively captures complex, nonlinear structures in the weight space, allowing for more expressive and accurate adaptation to downstream tasks.
 Our theoretical analysis supports the efficacy of {\name}, demonstrating that it can achieve greater or equivalent expressiveness compared to existing LoRA, a popular and state-of-the-art PEFT method, with fewer number of parameters.
-Through extensive experiments on four benchmarks encompassing over twenty datasets with various pre-trained backbones, {\name} demonstrated superior performance on both NLP and vision tasks compared to existing state-of-the-art methods. {\name} thus stands out as an effective solution for fine-tuning pre-trained models more adaptively and efficiently, which is crucial for resource-constrained environments.
+Through extensive experiments on four benchmarks encompassing over twenty datasets with various pre-trained backbones, {\name} demonstrated superior performance on both NLP and vision tasks compared to existing state-of-the-art methods.